TheoXiong7/Species_expansion_modeling/README.md

  ***This project is used for testing, the code is not directly runnable.
 Use for reference.

 ## About
-I made this species expansion model using a maximum entropy model to select bioclimatic variables and I used the variables and species occurence data to create a logistic regresssion model.
+This species expansion model uses a maximum entropy model to select bioclimatic variables and then uses the selected variables and species occurence data to create a logistic regresssion model.

 ## Award
 George Washington Carver Science Fair - Computer Science Award 2nd Place 2021